laccore/feldman/doc/manual.markdown

 ### Sparse Splice
 A sparse splice table contains one row for each interval of a sparse splice.
 Each interval is defined only in section depths, not total depths.
-The term "sparse" comes from the lack of total depths.
+The term "sparse" refers to the lack of total depths.

 A sparse splice table must include the following columns: